eirikt/default-webapp-vue-vite-vercel/README.md

 Yes, we are live 👍
 <p>
 <sub>
-- The project workspace folder is now (already) on 117 MB – due to the Vercel dependency<br/>
+- The project workspace folder is now (already) on 117 MB–due to the Vercel dependency<br/>
 - Web page size (at rest): 14 B<br/>
 - Web page size (network): ~125 B<br/>
 - Web page response time: ~50-100 ms<br/>